Get

 Conclusion

-Overall, the Toyger cat is a healthy breed but there is some concern for heart murmurs, which could be indicative of heart disease.
-Since they are a newer cat breed, much more research needs to be done regarding their predisposition to inherited health conditions.
-That being said, they are still at risk for the common ailments that affect all domesticated cats.
+Overall, the Toyger cat is a healthy breed, but there is some concern for heart murmurs, which could indicate heart disease.
+Since they are a newer breed, much more research needs to be done regarding their predisposition to inherited health conditions.
+However, they are still at risk for the common ailments that affect all domesticated cats.

-Always ensure you are purchasing your pedigree kitten from a reputable breeder that does genetic testing and offers health guarantees.
-If you notice that your cat is displaying unusual symptoms, contact your veterinarian for an examination.
+Always ensure you purchase your pedigree kitten from a reputable breeder that does genetic testing and offers health guarantees.
+If you notice your cat displaying unusual signs, contact your veterinarian for an examination.

 Featured Image Credit: Kutikova Ekaterina, Shutterstock